MGA4all/MGA4all_algorithms/README.md

 ### Testing with included examples

-MGA4All also includes a an example PyPSA model.
+MGA4All also includes an example PyPSA model.
 A user can use this model for testing while working with MGA4All interactively in a Python shell.